-The primary reason the first offer is usually far from the true settlement value of the case is that the insurance company is giving a gut check to the plaintiff, implicitly asking them whether they are willing to throw some punches to get the money they are entitled to get.
-Plaintiffs’ lawyers complain about this as if it is some sort of holy war between good and evil, as if insurance companies have some sort of moral obligation to offer the trial value to settle the case.
-I hate insurance companies and all, but I have to admit that if I were them, I would do the exact same thing.
-Their job is to make a profit for their shareholders, not offer third party plaintiffs what the insurance company really thinks the claims are worth.
+The primary reason the first offer is usually far from the true settlement value is that the insurance company is giving a gut check to the plaintiff.
+They are implicitly asking them whether they are willing to throw some punches to get the money they are entitled to get.
+Plaintiffs’ lawyers complain about this as if it is some sort of holy war between good and evil as if insurance companies have some moral obligation to offer the trial value to settle.
+I hate insurance companies and all.
+But I have to admit that if I were them, I would do the exact same thing.
+Their job is to make a profit for their shareholders, not offer third-party plaintiffs what the insurance company really thinks the claims are worth.
 The game is the game.

 Among the major insurance companies, State Farm and Allstate are the two that will often stick their feet into concrete on what they think the value of the case is.
-They tend to stick to their early values more than the others, probably because they rely on computer generated data to value claims more then many others.
+They tend to stick to their early values more than the others, probably because they rely on computer-generated data to value claims more than many others.
 Why is this?
 Ever read or hear about the Checklist Manifesto?
-The idea of that book is that ER doctors looking at cardiac patients are better off using a checklist to evaluate risk of a heart attack or stroke then they are using their own independent judgment.
-Sounds crazy but some data seems to bear it out that you would be better off with a nurse with a checklist than an experienced board certified cardiologist in a lot of cases.
+The idea of that book is that ER doctors looking at cardiac patients are better off using a checklist to evaluate the risk of a heart attack or stroke then they are using their own independent judgment.
+Sounds crazy.
+But some data seems to bear out that you would be better off with a nurse with a checklist than an experienced board-certified cardiologist in a lot of cases.